opencog/learn/scm/gram-class/README.md

-vector (where the vector basis consists of disjuncts, and the vector coordinates are the frequency counts of word-disjunct pairs) and the GOE vector (where the basis consists of other words, and the coordinates are the symmetric-MI to those words.)
+vector (where the vector basis consists of disjuncts, and the vector coordinates are the frequency counts of word-disjunct pairs) and the GOE vector (where the basis consists of other words, and the coordinates are the grammatical-MI to those words.)

 In the word-disjunct case, the term "vector" is misleading, and does not convey the correct idea.
 The word "vector" suggests a vector space with